 Smoked turkey has 71.4 calories per serving -- one thick slice of light or dark meat without skin or bones that weighs about 1.5 ounces.
 Including smoked turkey as part of a balanced meal calls for adding a side of nutritious grains and a portion of vegetables, such as zucchini, carrots or asparagus.
 One serving of smoked turkey contains 2.1 grams of fat, which makes up 26 percent of the calories.
 Limit your intake of all fat to 20 to 35 percent of the calories you consume each day.

-The National Institutes of Health advises you to consume two to three servings of protein per day, and eating smoked turkey can help you meat that nutritional goal.
+The National Institutes of Health advises you to consume two to three servings of protein per day, and eating smoked turkey can help you meet that nutritional goal.
 A serving of this meat provides 12.3 grams of protein, which your body requires for muscle development, hormone production and energy.
 Monitor your daily meal plan to ensure you take in 46 to 56 grams of protein to meet your needs.

 A serving of smoked turkey contains many B vitamins.
 It serves as a good source of vitamin B-3, with 11.4 percent of the daily recommended intake per serving.
 The vitamin B-3 in smoked turkey promotes the health of your skin and nerves and influences the way your body uses calcium.
 You will also get 9.7 percent of the vitamin B-6 you require each day.